upptime/upptime.js.org/docs/triggers.md

 ### Static Site CI

 This workflow builds and deploys your status page website using GitHub Pages.
-It reads from your configuration and builds the Svelte/Sapper website, then deploys is to the `gh-pages` branch and triggers a re-build on GitHub Pages.
+It reads from your configuration and builds the Svelte/Sapper website, then deploys it to the `gh-pages` branch and triggers a re-build on GitHub Pages.
 By default, this runs once every week, but you can manually run it, for example after updating your configuration or setting up the template.

 ### Graphs CI